 FHFA increases maximum conforming loan limit

-Next year’s housing market is shaping up to be an active one after the Federal Housing Finance Agency (FHFA) announced higher conforming loan limits on November 28.
-On the heels of the FHFA’s slight increase in 2016 for the first time in a decade, the baseline for single-unit home mortgages acquired by Fannie Mae and Freddie Mac will jump significantly next year, from $424,100 to $453,100 in most of the continental US.*
+Next year’s housing market is shaping up to be an active one after the Federal Housing Finance Agency (FHFA) announced higher conforming loan limits on November 27.
+On the heels of the FHFA’s increase in 2018, the baseline for single-unit home mortgages acquired by Fannie Mae and Freddie Mac will jump significantly next year, from $453,100 to $484,350 in most of the continental US.*

 Why the sharp increase?

 This move is a direct response to rising property values across the country.
-The FHFA’s third quarter House Price Index report – also published on November 28—estimated the average cost of a one-unit home in the U.S. increased by nearly 7% over the last year.** According to the Housing and Economic Recovery Act, the conforming loan limit must be adjusted every year based on changes to average home prices.
+The FHFA’s third quarter 2018 House Price Index report – also published on November 27—estimated the average cost of a one-unit home in the U.S. increased by nearly 6.9% over the last year.* According to the Housing and Economic Recovery Act, the conforming loan limit must be adjusted every year based on changes to average home prices.
 In addition to one-unit properties, the new limits include:

 Conforming loan limits are even higher in high-cost areas like Alaska, Hawaii, Guam and the Virgin Islands.
-While the exact number varies by county, the new baseline for a one-unit property in these parts of the country will be $679,650, with a maximum amount of $1,019,475.
+While the exact number varies by county, the new baseline for a one-unit property in these parts of the country will be $726,525, with a four unit maximum amount of $1,397,400.